Dytynets Park: History

 In October 1239, the city was burned by the hordes of Khan Mengu.
-The fortifications of the children were updated by the Lithuanian prince Vitovt in the 14th century.
-The city suffered great damage from the Crimean Tatars in 1482 and 1497.
+The fortifications were strengthened by the Grand Duke of Lithuania Vytautas in the 14th century.
+The city suffered great damage from the Crimean Khanate in 1482 and 1497.

-In 1500, Seversky land, along with Chernihiv, went to the Russian state.
-During the sixteenth century, the city repeatedly became the object of Lithuanian-Polish attacks, but all of them were repulsed.
-Since the old fortifications fell into disrepair, in 1531, by decree of Grand Duke Vasily III, the construction of a new wooden Kremlin kid's building with five high towers, a deep moat and an underground passage to the Strizhen River was completed by decree of the cape protruding to the side of the Desna.
+In 1500, the lands of Severia, along with Chernigov, were seized by the Grand Duchy of Moscow.
+During the 16th century, the city repeatedly became the object of Lithuanian-Polish attacks, but all of them were repulsed.
+Since the old fortifications fell into disrepair, in 1531, by decree of Grand Duke Vasili III, the construction of a new wooden Kremlin kid's building with five high towers, a deep moat and an underground passage to the Strizhen River was completed by decree of the cape protruding to the side of the Desna.
 The armament in the fortress consisted of 27 guns, and its garrison numbered about 1000 people.
 Three years later, the fortress successfully withstood the Lithuanian siege.
-After a series of sieges during the Livonian war, the injured Chernigov detinets were again rebuilt and strengthened in 1584–1592.
+After a series of sieges during the Livonian War, the injured Chernigov Dytynets were again rebuilt and strengthened in 1584–1592.
 The street from Pogoreloy (North) has become the main one.
 Administrative houses, barracks and an artillery yard were erected along it.

-Chernihiv suffered Polish ruin during the Time of Troubles in 1611, when units of the Kiev subcommittee Samuel Ermine tricked into the city and completely burned it.
+Chernihiv suffered Polish ruin during the Time of Troubles in 1611, when units of the Kyiv subcommittee Samuel Ermine tricked into the city and completely burned it.

-After the uprising of the Khmelnytsky and Russian-Polish war of 1654–1667, the Chernihiv fortress became the administrative and political center of the Chernihiv regiment, while preserving the significance of the fortress at the same time.
-Here in the XVII century the house of Colonel Jacob Lizogub was built.
+After the Khmelnytsky Uprising and the Russo-Polish War (1654–1667), the Chernihiv fortress became the administrative and political center of the Chernihiv regiment, while preserving the significance of the fortress at the same time.
+Here in the 17th century the house of Colonel Jacob Lizogub was built.

-In the XVIII century Detinets built up with new buildings.
-The predominant element of the composition was the Chernihiv collegium with a bell tower.
+In the 18th century Dytynets built up with new buildings.
+The predominant element of the composition was the Chernihiv Collegium with a bell tower.
 In 1799 the fortress was liquidated.
 According to the new building plan of Chernigov, at the beginning of the 19th century, the ramparts of the fortress were partially excavated.
 In their place, a boulevard is broken.
-After 1845, a park called Val was founded on the site of Detinets and the Chernihiv fortress.
+After 1845, a park called Val was founded on the site of Dytynets and the Chernihiv fortress.
 Two squares were created: Gymnasium and Cathedral.

 Since 1964, the modern name of the park has been adopted – Central Park of Culture and Rest named after M. Kotsyubinsky, and the monuments on its territory became part of the National Chernihiv ancient architectural and historical reserve.
 One of the main attractions of the children is the cannons from the bastions of the Chernihiv fortress, donated by the legend to the city of Peter I. There are 12 guns in total.